joergschultzelutter/core-aprs-client/README.md

 ## Known issues and caveats
 - This software is single-threaded.
 Due to APRS-IS's technical nature of resubmitting non-ack'ed messages, this limitation should not be an issue, though.
 Future versions of this software might support queued processing of incoming requests.
 - This software is intended to be used by licensed ham radio operators.
 If you are not a licensed ham radio operator, then this program is not (yet) for you.
 Why not take a look at sites such as [Hamstudy](https://hamstudy.org/) and [50 Ohm](https://50ohm.de/) - and get licensed?
 - You should at least know the APRS basics before you use this software.
-Acquaint yourself with [the APRS documentation](https://github.com/glidernet/ogn-aprs-protocol/blob/master/APRS101.PDF) and learn about [how APRS works](https://how.aprs.works/) in general.
+Acquaint yourself with [the official APRS documentation](https://github.com/glidernet/ogn-aprs-protocol/blob/master/APRS101.PDF) and learn about [how APRS works](https://how.aprs.works/) in general.
 Additionally, have a look at the [APRS Foundation](https://www.aprsfoundation.org/)'s web site.
 - You HAVE to assign your personal call sign to the bot.
 - You HAVE to [request your personal APRS TOCALL](https://github.com/aprsorg/aprs-deviceid) for using this bot.